runtimeverification/k/pending-documentation.md

 ### `simplification` attribute (Haskell backend)

-The simplification attributes identifies rules outside the main semantics that are used to simplify function patterns.
+The simplification attribute identifies rules outside the main semantics that are used to simplify function patterns.

 **Conditions**: A simplification rule is applied by _matching_ the function